 Fooducate is a great source for learning exactly what is in your food.
 Simply scan the barcode of any item you want to research, and the app will pull up nutritional facts and an overall grade, with a list of healthy alternatives to match.
 The app also helps you avoid the hard-to-notice trans fat and high sugar content in products — which is never a bad thing in today’s world.

 Lifesum is a weight-loss app and diet planner, giving you an accurate assessment of your daily calorie intake so you can strive toward your established goals.
 There are lots of healthy eating tips, recipes, a macro calculator, meal planner, and more.
 The app even features a built-in barcode scanner designed to pull up nutritional data on millions of items.
+You may want to pick up some of the best meal prep containers as well.

 MyFitnessPal Calorie Counter (free)